Avaiga/taipy-doc/docs/knowledge_base/tips/3rd_party_components/index.md

 ## Example: Embedding a Folium Map

-Let's delve into a practical example of how to integrate a Folium Map into a web application.
-Folium is a powerful visualization tool used for representing various maps, finding applications in energy studies, cost analysis, and network analysis.
+Let's explore a practical example of integrating a Folium Map into a web application.
+Folium is a powerful visualization tool for representing various maps, finding applications in energy studies, cost analysis, and network analysis.

 ![Folium Map](folium_map.png){width=100%}

 In our scenario, we have a Python application that processes recruitment data, performs analysis, and generates a Folium Map using [Folium](https://python-visualization.github.io/folium/), a Python library for creating interactive maps.

 Here's a code snippet creating a Folium object: